MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

 ### Data Ingestion Layer
 This layer will collect data from various threat intelligence sources, including open-source feeds (like AlienVault OTX, VirusTotal), vendor security advisories, research papers, and security blogs.

+**Implementation:** The initial data collection is handled by the `osint_collector` Google Cloud Function (`src/functions/osint_collector`), which currently gathers:
+  - Pulses from AlienVault OTX.
+  - IP Address reports from VirusTotal.
+Data is saved in JSON format to Google Cloud Storage (`raw/alienvault/` and `raw/virustotal/` prefixes).

 ### Data Processing Pipeline
 A cloud-native pipeline will normalize and enrich the raw intelligence data, getting it ready for analysis.